James Taylor Quartet: Return to funk roots

-Since then the James Taylor Quartet have returned to their original style of instrumental Hammond-led jazz funk workouts on albums, that have showcased the band's instrumental talents.
+Since then, the James Taylor Quartet have returned to their original style of instrumental Hammond-led jazz funk workouts on albums.
 Cover versions such as "Whole Lotta Love", "Dirty Harry" and "Jesus Christ Superstar"' are still recorded in the same spirit as the band's debut "Blow-Up" single, but the albums are mainly original compositions.
 Live gigs regularly feature a vocalist and showcase songs from the soul period of the band.
 They received a Music of Black Origin nomination for their second live album Whole Lotta Live (1998).

 Collaborations and other projects

 The James Taylor Quartet produced a bona-fide film theme of their own, when they contributed to the soundtrack of the first Austin Powers film.
-As well as their own recordings, James Taylor and members of the quartet have collaborated with Tom Jones on the duets album Reload and featured on records by The Wonder Stuff, Manic Street Preachers, The Pogues, Kingmaker and U2.
+As well as their own recordings, James Taylor and members of the quartet have collaborated with Tom Jones on the duets album Reload and featured on records by the Wonder Stuff, Manic Street Preachers, the Pogues, Kingmaker and U2.
 They were also the house band on Gaby Roslin's short-lived Channel 4 chat show in 1996.

 In the late 1990s, James Taylor began composing and recording library music for the Bruton Music company.
-A series of releases were made available for use by the media industry in TV advertisements, programmes, films etc. As this material is not available for sale to the general public it is sought after by completist, diehard fans.
+A series of releases were made available for use by the media industry in TV advertisements, programmes, films etc.

 The James Taylor Quartet have also released three albums under the name New Jersey Kings.
 These are similar in style to the core funky Hammond sound of JTQ, but have tended to be recorded live in the studio resulting in a more natural yet raw sound.

 Some performances during 2005 included an augmented horn section and have been promoted as the James Taylor Funk Orchestra.
-During 2005 Nigel Price (guitar) replaced David Taylor.
+During 2005, Nigel Price (guitar) replaced David Taylor.